Sovinder/CSE-312-SJTM-Project/README.md

 will be able to choose their respective sport, number of desired teamates and their team name.
 After creating the team, the "Join a Team" page will now display all of the teams that are joinable.
 Other users will be able to navigate to this page and join a team that fits their needs.
 If there is already too many players on the team, the user will not be able to join.
+Also, when an user is already joined a team, they won't be able to join other team or create a new team.
 This objective worked heavily with the relationships between several SQL tables.
 We created primary keys to identify each user and their respective team.
 Additionally, the objective involved the creation of more complex forms and Jinja2 to correctly format and display the teams.